mcostalba/scoutfish/README.md

 [UCI commands](http://wbec-ridderkerk.nl/html/UCIProtocol.html), like _setoption_, that we use to increase thread number according to our hardware: the search speed will increase accordingly!

-Above examples show how to query for a specific material distribution, for a specific game result and how to compose the queries to create complex and very general multiple-conditions.
+Above examples show how to query for a specific **material distribution**, for a specific **side to move** or **game result** and how to compose a query to match multiple conditions.

-You are not limited to a single sub-fen, for instance the following query:
+You are not limited to search for a single sub-fen, the following query:

-    ./scoutfish.exe scout my_db.bin { "sub-fen": ["8/8/8/q7/8/8/8/8", "8/8/8/r7/8/8/8/8"] }
+    { "sub-fen": ["8/8/8/q7/8/8/8/8", "8/8/8/r7/8/8/8/8"] }

-Will match all the positions with a black queen **or** a black rook in a5.
+Will find all the positions with a black queen **or** a black rook in a5.
 There is no limit to the size of the sub-fen list, enabling to compose very powerful queries.

+The position **full FEN** is just a special sub-fen, so:

+    { "sub-fen": ["rnbqkbnr/pp1p1ppp/2p5/4p3/3PP3/8/PPP2PPP/RNBQKBNR",
+                  "rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R"] }

+Will search for all the games with a Caro-Kann or a Sicilian opening.